owaspcornucopia/llm-companion-scenario-dotnet/README.md

 Pass `--generate` to create a generation request with an already-cancelled token.
 The smoke test is intentionally separate because native ONNX Runtime execution is not collected by unit-test coverage.

-### Old dependency

-The project keeps `Utf8Json` pinned as an intentionally old and dead dependency that still participates in token cache handling.
-That is not there because it is a good idea.
-It is there because the scenario is trying to preserve bad ideas on purpose.

 ## License

 This work is a derivative of OWASP Cornucopia, used under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.